 - A newer medication called rituximab, which has been useful in difficult-to-treat cases.

-What is the outlook (prognosis)?
+What is the outlook for bullous pemphigoid?

-The outlook is generally good.
-Bullous pemphigoid (BP) often goes away after 1-5 years.
+The outlook (prognosis) is generally good.
+Bullous pemphigoid often goes away after 1-5 years.
 Meanwhile, treatment usually keeps the blisters away or down to a tolerable level.
 Often, treatment can be stopped after about 1-5 years, as it is no longer needed.

-BP can sometimes cause serious illness, which may cause death.
+Bullous pemphigoid can sometimes cause serious illness, which may cause death.
 This is because:

 - Side-effects from steroids may be a problem and can sometimes be serious.

 Guidelines for the management of bullous pemphigoid; British Association of Dermatologists (2012)